"Bring out the candles, bring out the candles!" - Children sing this song in Hokkaido. What is its meaning and origin?|Domingo

 Hokkaido

-Why do we sing "Give me the candle" to get candy?
+Why do we sing "Bring out the candles" to get candy?

 candy

 The reason why children sing "Bring out the candles" has its roots in Hakodate.
 According to records remaining in Hakodate, this festival began in the late Edo period.
-At that time, there was a festival in Hakodate where Nebuta-like floats and lanterns filled the town, and it is said that candles were used to light the floats.
+At that time, Hakodate had festivals where Nebuta-like floats and lanterns filled the town, and it is said that candles were used to light the floats.

 Neputa

-Children collected candles from each house to light the shrine, so they sang "Give me your candles."
-However, due to the influence of the Meiji government's policies at the time, festivals like Nebuta gradually disappeared in Hakodate, and there was no longer a need to collect candles.
-The tradition of "borrowing candles" that continues in Hakodate naturally changed the things that children received from candles to sweets later, and it is still carried on today.
+Children collected candles from each house to light the candles, so they sang "Bring out the candles."
+However, due to the influence of the Meiji government's policies at the time, festivals like Nebuta in Hakodate gradually disappeared, and there was no longer any need to collect candles.
+The tradition of "borrowing candles," which continues in Hakodate, naturally changed over time as the things that children received changed from candles to sweets, and it is still carried on today.

 A slightly strange custom that still remains in Hokkaido